School of Informatics - University of Edinburgh Institute for Computing Systems Architecture - School of Informatics

 Systems Architecture

-The three main areas for automated synthesis are:
+The four main areas for automated synthesis are:

 PASTA members from left to right - Igor Böhm, Freddie Qu, Richard Bennett, Oscar Almer, Nigel Topham, Mike Williams, Björn Franke, Alastair Murray, Georgios Tournavitis, Marcela Zuluaga